Adaptive degenerate space method for source term estimation using a backward Lagrangian stochastic model

-It should be noticed however, that in many cases, the number of detectors used is large for a rather small regime of interest.
-For example, Keats and Yee \cite{Keats2007} combined the backward (adjoint) dispersion model into the Bayesian inference framework, to estimate the source position and intensity of a source in the well-known Mock Urban Setting Trial.
-Kumar \cite{Kumar2015} applied the Regularization procedure for the same experimental data.
-Both authors managed to retrieve the source accurately, but the source estimation procedure relies on many detectors positioned in an area of $200m\times200 m$.

-Clearly, adding more information by increasing the number of detectors will gradually solve the problem of non-uniqueness.
-While the validity of this statement is correct in general, its details are still unknown.
-For example, how many detectors are actually required in a certain scenario in order to obtain a ‘reasonable’ accuracy?
-Are there any preferred locations for the detectors, and can they be predicted before or along the process of source estimation?
-These questions are crucial for both theoretical and applicative reasons, since the deployment of many detectors for covering a wide regime of interest may not be feasible.
-More than that, even for a relatively dense array of detectors, since both the source and the wind regime are unknown, measuring a significant concentration (above threshold) in a small number of detectors, is a plausible scenario.
+Briefly, the two most common approaches for solving the STE problem are the optimization or probabilistic approaches.
+In the optimization approach, one seeks the optimal combination of the source parameters that minimizes a cost function (usually taken as sum of the squared differences between predicted and observed concentrations).
+In contrast, the objective of the probabilistic approach is the construction of a probability density function of the source parameters based on Bayesian inference theory \cite{{Yee2008},{Yee2012}}.